aryanv175/TypeFlex/revenue-model.md

-We will be implementing a simple Freemium model for TypeFlex.
+We will be implementing the simple, yet successful, Freemium model for TypeFlex.

 There will be two tiers a free tier and a paid tier.